 There is a short documentary about the life of Albert Frantz if you are interested!

 Another exciting and inspirational story here belongs to James Rhodes, who is a very famous concert pianist and writer.
 However, life didn’t treat him fairly at the beginning, since he was sexually abused by his teacher when he was just 10.

 He started to take piano lessons at 14, then stopped at 18 and didn’t play for 10 years until 28.
 He was dealing with mental health problems and working in finance all those years, which prevented him from playing the piano.
-Also, I heard him mention that he thought he was not good enough at the piano when he was 18, and it was the reason for dropping lessons.
+Also, he thought he was not good enough at the piano when he was 18, and it was one of the reasons for dropping lessons.

 When he started to play again at 28 after 10 years of break, his life completely changed.
 5 years later, he recorded his first piano album, and his fame and success only increased since then.

 He released several albums, gave concerts at the most prestigious venues, filmed music documentaries, and wrote 3 amazing books.

 He is actually a fantastic writer as well and I can’t recommend his books enough.
 In Fire on All Sides and Instrumental, he shares the traumas from his early childhood, and how music later helped him recover.
 These books also feature Rhodes’ unique insights into composers, classical music, and the classical music industry, which are incredibly eye-opening and inspiring for pianists of any age.